gdelataillade/alarm/README.md

 1. Fork the repository and create a new branch for your changes.
 2. Make your changes
-3. Run `flutter format` and `flutter test` to ensure that your code is correctly formatted and passes all tests.
+3. Run `flutter format` to ensure that your code is correctly formatted.
 4. Submit a pull request with a detailed description of your changes.

 These are some features that I have in mind that could be useful: